-5.2.4.3 Alternative 3 Proposed Mitigation Measures
+5.2.4.3 Alternative 3 Potential Mitigation Measures

-The predicted construction emissions (2011 through 2014) and operational emissions (2015 and after) for criteria pollutants within each ROI are all below the 250 TPY threshold.
+The predicted construction emissions (2011 through 2014) and operational emissions (2015 and after) for criteria pollutants within each ROI are all below the 250 TPY threshold or 100 TPY SO2 threshold applicable for SO2 nonattainment areas.
 Therefore, potential air quality impacts under Alternative 3 are considered less than significant and emissions mitigation measures are not warranted.